Forest Hill Pools

 Forest Hill Pools is a leisure centre in Forest Hill, London.
 After being closed in 2006, it was rebuilt including two pools and a health and fitness suite and reopened in September 2012.
 It is located close to Forest Hill railway station, Forest Hill Library and Sydenham School.

 Facilities

 Forest Hill Pools has two pools, the 25 m length main swimming pool and the 16.7 m length learner pool.
 In addition, two exercise studios and a gym can be used for classes or a work-out.
 Also, a café area opened after the rebuild and a community room is available for hire.

 Location

 Forest Hill Pools are located on Dartmouth Road in Forest Hill, London (SE23 3HZ), in the centre of the town.
-Bus stop 'Dartmouth Road / Thorpewood Avenue' is right outside the building, served by buses 122, 24-Hour Route 176 and 197.
+Bus stop 'Forest Hill Pools' is right outside the building, served by buses 122, 24-Hour Route 176 and 197.
 The nearest train station is Forest Hill railway station which has frequent London Overground services with East London as well as with Crystal Palace and West Croydon.
 In addition, Southern trains go to London Bridge, Caterham and London Victoria.